 This program pays eligible tuition and mandatory fees.
-Mandatory fees are those assessed by a college to every full-time student for each term.
-Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and others.
+Mandatory fees are those assessed by a college that are required to deliver educational services to students for each term, regardless if the student is attending on-campus or through distance education.
+Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and – when applicable – fees associated with online learning.
 The college determines fees that are considered mandatory.
 Benefits are limited to use only at Illinois public colleges or community colleges.
 Qualified applicants may use this grant at the undergraduate or graduate level for the equivalent of four academic years of full-time enrollment, which is measured in eligibility units.
 With the exception of veterans who are eligible for Post-9/11 GI Bill benefits at less than 100% (based on length of service) and choose to use those benefits during the same term that IVG benefits are used, IVG Program eligibility units are based on the enrolled hours for a particular term, not the dollar amount of the benefits paid.
 Charges for noncredit courses that meet the definition of tuition and mandatory fees may be covered by IVG benefits.
 Eligibility units used for a noncredit course are the same as those assessed for a credit course having the same number of faculty contact hours.
 Contact the financial aid office at your college to determine the amount of the eligible tuition and mandatory fees that will be covered by this grant.

 If you qualify for IVG and the Montgomery or Post-9/11 GI Bills, you may be able to receive benefits from both programs during the same academic year for eligible educational expenses.